Hapax-Legonemon/parameter-efficient/README.md

 * After install MMF, go to folder /home/youruser/anaconda3/envs/mmf/lib/python3.7/site-packages/transformers/models/bert, and change the file modeling_bert.py.
 The modifications are in the classes. class BertOutput(nn.Module) and class AdaptBertOutput(nn.Module) in this repository there is this file already modified.

-* Change the file  /home/youruser/mmf/mmf/models/vilbert.py by the file in this repository
+* Change the file  /home/youruser/mmf/mmf/models/vilbert.py by the file in this repository.

 ## Hardware
 We used a Nvidia DGX-1 station for training, with 4 GPUS V100.
 However, you do not need such a machine to perform the experiments.
 With an 8GB GPU (eg GTX 1080), and reducing the batch size, you can reproduce our results.

+## Tips

+* First use the HMD dataset, do the 3 types of training.
+Then start working with the MMH dataset.
+* Follow the command line contained in the visualbert.sh file, there are the necessary commands to perform the training.
+* The VisualBERT model needs text data, and image regions that contain objects.
+This second part, for the MMH dataset must be generated.
+Information on how to extract this information from the meme image can be found at https://mmf.sh/docs/tutorials/image_feature_extraction.